- A.B. (French), College of Arts and Sciences, Cornell University

 David is the managing partner and a co-founder of the firm.
 He began his career with the esteemed New York trial attorney Louis Nizer.
 His current practice spans both commercial and class action litigation as well as transactional matters, the latter with a special emphasis on entertainment, technology and intellectual property law.

 David has served in several leadership roles in connection with complex class action litigation.
 From 2009 to 2015, he and the firm served as co-team leader and class counsel in class actions involving the overdraft fee practices of three national banks, resulting in cumulative settlements of over $430 million on behalf of those banks’ customers.
 In 2012, David was appointed co-lead counsel by two different federal district court judges in class actions involving major record labels' treatment of digital download income in their accounting to recording artists and other royalty participants; settlements in those cases totaled $23 million and included significant prospective relief in the form of an ongoing royalty adjustment for class members.
-And he and the firm continue to serve, following their appointment by Federal District Court Judge Jon S. Tigar, as co-lead counsel in class action litigation against Apple and 12 of the nation’s major application developers over the alleged surreptitious harvesting of consumers’ contact information from their iDevices.
+And he and the firm served, following their appointment by Federal District Court Judge Jon S. Tigar, as co-lead counsel in class action litigation against Apple and 12 of the nation’s major application developers over the alleged surreptitious harvesting of consumers’ contact information from their iDevices; a $5.3 million class settlement was recently reached in that case.

 David has a wide-ranging entertainment and music law practice, encompassing both litigation and transactional work.
 He is frequently called upon to counsel and advise individuals and estates on the disposition of their creative property (i.e., songs, recordings, literary material, visual art, etc.) and royalty interests.
 Over the years, his clients have included many mainstays of the Bay Area music, film and video game industries.
 In addition to carving out an expertise representing leaving band members (including from such platinum and multi-platinum acts as PAPA ROACH, 4 NON-BLONDES, CAKE, MARILYN MANSON, and SOCIAL DISTORTION), David has also served as attorney of record or music industry expert in several high profile rock-and-roll divorces, including those of Jerry Garcia (GRATEFUL DEAD, JERRY GARCIA BAND), Paul DeLisle (SMASHMOUTH), Tre Cool (GREEN DAY), and Lars Ulrich (METALLICA).
 This work has given him a unique perspective on intra-band dynamics and management.